gresham-computing/terraform-aws-nomad/modules/nomad-cluster/README.md

 The IAM Role ARN is exported as an output variable if you need to add additional permissions.

+You can disable the creation of the IAM role and policies if needed by setting enable_iam_setup variable to false.
+This allows you to create the role seperately from this module and supply the external role arn via the iam_instance_profile_name variable.

 ## How do you roll out updates?

 If you want to deploy a new version of Nomad across the cluster, the best way to do that is to: